Tudat/tudat/developerGuide/extendingJSON/enhancedDeserialization.rst

     }
   ]

 can be merged leading to a JSON object identical to the one that would have been obtained by parsing :literal:`main.json`, but with the initial eccentricty of the body :literal:`asterix` set to :literal:`0`.
 The file must be first de-modularized (by replacing :literal:`"$(main.json)"` by an object retrieved from that file) and then merged, by (re-)defining the keys indicated in the second element of the array with the corresponding values.
-Thus, the returned :literal:`json` has value type :literal:`object`.
+Thus, the returned :literal:`json` has value type :jsontype:`object`.
 Note that the following file would not result in the same merged :literal:`json` object:

 .. code-block:: json